exasol/public-knowledgebase/Database-Features/datetime-field-underflow-error-when-using-add-days-with-minimum-date-value.md

 #### Explanation of the idea

 This WHERE clause should act as a safeguard.
 It should filter out any rows from t1 that would cause an underflow error when calculating ADD_DAYS(t1.DATEVALUE, -3).
 Specifically, it should check if the t1.DATEVALUE is more than three days after the minimum supported date ('0001-01-01').
-This should prevents the database from trying to calculate a date before the year 1.
+This should prevent the database from trying to calculate a date before the year 1.

 #### The Problem with this Approach